What are key B2B marketing unit economics?

 How do you calculate client Acquisition Cost (CAC) for B2B marketing?

 CAC equals total marketing and sales costs divided by new clients acquired in the same period.
 Include marketing spend, sales salaries, tools, and allocated overhead.
 Example: $500,000 spent acquiring 50 clients equals $10,000 CAC.
-Track both blended CAC and channel-specific CAC calculations for optimization decisions.
+Track blended CAC alongside channel-specific CAC for optimization decisions.

 What's the correct client Lifetime Value (LTV) formula for B2B SaaS?